 The 3–2 qinah rhythm is vital to the first four chapters.

 If you have ever recited nursery rhymes, or heard kids excitedly calling them out in the playground, then you already know how to do it.
 Here are some well-known examples and their respective rhythms.
-This first is in 4–3: in each line-pair the first line has four strong beats ("Ma-", "Ma-", "quite", "-tra-"), and the second has three strong beats ("how", "gar-", "grow"):
+This first is in 4–3: in each couplet the first line has four strong beats ("Ma-", "Ma-", "quite", "-tra-"), and the second has three strong beats ("how", "gar-", "grow"):

 Ma | ry, | Ma | ry, | quite | con | tra | ry, | |